👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 6. WebApplicationFactory<TEntryPoint> is used to create a TestServer for the functional tests.
 TEntryPoint is the entry point class of the SUT, usually Program.cs.

-Code Sample - Custom Web Application Factory
+Code Sample - Custom Web API Factory

 That's it we are all set.
 Now its time to write our first functional test.
 Let's write a test to check if the API returns the expected response.